MistySOM/aux/drpai/README.md

-# EdgeImpulse DRPAI Deployment to GStreamer DRPAI plugin translator
+# 'EdgeImpulse DRPAI Deployment' to<br>'GStreamer DRPAI Plugin' translator

 The python script is a translation layer to make the EdgeImpulse deployment usable for the [Gstreamer DRPAI Plugin](https://github.com/MistySOM/gstreamer1.0-drpai).